bit-soham/Variational-AutoEncoder/Readme.md

-This project was developed by me and [Soham bit](https://github.com/bit-soham)
+This project was developed by me and [Soham T. Umbare](https://github.com/theSohamTUmbare)

 # Variational Autoencoder (VAE)